Your guide to canker sores

 What causes a canker sore?

-- A dental or orthodontic appliance rubbing against the cheek
+- Braces, retainers or dentures rubbing against your cheek

 - Weakened immune system